Azure-Samples/chat-with-your-data-solution-accelerator/docs/LOCAL_DEPLOYMENT.md

 ### Develop & run the frontend locally

-For faster development, you can run the frontend Typescript React UI app and the Python Flask app in development mode.
+For faster development, you can run the frontend Typescript React UI app and the Python Flask api app in development mode.
 This allows the app to "hot reload" meaning your changes will automatically be reflected in the app without having to refresh or restart the local servers.

-To run the app locally with hot refresh, first follow the instructions to [update your .env file with the needed values](#develop--run-the-frontend-locally).
+They can be launched locally from vscode (Ctrl+Shift+D) and selecting "Launch Frontend (api)" and "Launch Frontend (UI).
+You will also be able to place breakpoints in the code should you wish.
+This will automatically install any dependencies for Node and Python.

-#### Starting the Flask app in dev mode
+#### Starting the Flask app in dev mode from the command line (optional)
+This step is included if you cannot use the Launch configuration in VSCode.
 Open a terminal and enter the following commands
 ```shell
 cd code
 python -m pip install -r requirements.txt